POLLING: 80% of High School Parents Support Standardized Tests

 New polling from MOA shows that a majority of Massachusetts residents – especially parents and caregivers – support standardized testing.
 This should come as little surprise, considering standardized tests are one main reason the Commonwealth’s education system is internationally competitive.

+Our poll looked at households with children, including those with children aged 13-17.
 Notably, 80 percent of high school parents are supportive of the test.
 70 percent of parents overall support the test.
 You can see the full breakdown below.

 The MCAS standardized testing requirement was implemented by a sweeping Education Reform Act in 1993, which brought Mass. schools from being middle-of-the-pack in student achievement outcomes to one of the best in the nation.
 By the numbers alone, we’ve seen that Massachusetts ranks one of the best states for per-student investment, and Massachusetts’ students earn higher marks on nationally-comparative subject tests.